dominodatalab/online-learning-streaming/README.md

 ## Practical Scenario

 In a practical scenario when Online Learning is applied to a regulated industry like Finance or Healthcare the above simple architecture will not work.
-Non-functional requirements like Explainability and Reproducibility are important.
+Non-functional requirements like Model Explainability, Model versioning and Prediction Reproducibility are important.

 Consequently, we won't be able to train and predict in the same thread.
 Instead we will be training in a separate thread and publishing the model version to model registry (MLflow based Experiment Manager in Domino Data Lab Platform) and publishing the versions to all the Kafka Consumers responsible for the predictions.